katiee374/pset-4/README.md

 # PSET 4: Recurison
 ## Part 1: Understanding & Writing with Recursion
-In this first part of the assignment, you should work to understand the purposes of recursive methods and reading through how they work.
+In this first part of the assignment, you should work to understand the purposes of recursive methods and tracing through how they work.
 Answer the questions in PartOne.txt and PartOne.java before moving on.
 PartOne.java may be tricky, so you should consult TA office hours early and give your mind time to work through the puzzles.

 Useful links:
 [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi)

 Goals:
  * Understand recursive methods and trace recursive calls by hand.
  * Demonstrate an understanding of recursive logic.